 As a member of the division of Student Affairs, we are committed to student learning, engagement, personal and social development, and social justice.
 The primary mission is to assist students in defining and accomplishing personal and academic goals.
 Our mission evolves from that of the university.
 We foster the mental health, self-awareness, resilience, and well-being of students and the university community through the following:

-- Individual counseling, group counseling, and services that are responsive to the diversity of students experiencing ongoing or situational, psychological, or behavioral difficulties.
+- Individual counseling and psychiatric services that are responsive to the diversity of students experiencing ongoing or acute psychological or behavioral difficulties.

-- Programming focused on the development needs of students that maximize their potential benefit from an academic experience.
+- Prevention, education, and outreach programming focused on the developmental needs of students to maximize their potential to benefit from the university experience.

-- Research and evaluation services with the goal of improving the effectiveness of these services.
+- Evaluation and research with the goal of improving the effectiveness of services.

 We respect and promote the dignity and worth of all individuals and embrace human diversity within a warm, accepting, and confidential environment.
-Students' development as citizens of the immediate and larger community will be promoted through professional, ethical, quality counseling, and educational services.
+We promote students' development as citizens of the immediate and larger community through ethical, professional, and quality counseling and educational services.

 The University Counseling Center recognizes that multi-dimensional diversity enriches the campus community and enhances opportunities for human understanding, both of which contribute to the learning environment for all.
 Therefore, we pledge to provide college counseling services that nurture environments where similarities and differences among people are recognized, respected, and honored.